Links

 Cross-Chain Contract Calls: This feature enables contract calls across chains, buy NFTs, stake or donate without needing gas on the destination chain!

-Destination calls are currently supported on Polygon, Binance, Optimism, Ethereum, Fantom, Avalanche and Arbitrum.
+Destination calls are currently supported on Polygon, Binance, Optimism, Ethereum, Fantom, Avalanche, Arbitrum, Base, Gnosis, and Linea.

 To read more about what xChain Contract calls are and how they work, please click here.